ViswanathKaddi/BlogWebSiteApp/README.md

 # BlogWebSiteApp
-Simple web app that includes Creating, Editing and Deleting a blog
+Web application to maintain a blog